Subhajit267/OE-REBOOT/V6.48.21/README.md

 - **Colour change** requires a restart to take effect (by design).
 - **Corrupted binary files** – delete the affected file to reset.
 - **Help texts** may not be perfectly aligned.
+- **pal_sleep** may not work on all linux systems due to usleep, can be fixed using nanosleep

 ---